marcopra/AML-RL_project-main/README.md

 ## Overview

 Here you can find two folders `SAC` and `Custom_DDPG`.
 The `SAC` folder contains the code for the main part of the report, while `Custom_DDPG`is an extra part we made for curiosity and to understand better the subject.
+Official paper with the description of the project [here](https://github.com/marcopra/RL-vision-based/blob/master/Learning%20from%20Pixels%20and%20Domain%20Randomization%20using%20SAC.pdf)

 ## Getting started